evarioooo/tailwind-blog-template/README.md

 ## TailwindCSS Blog Template

 This template is made with mutch more love and complete for free.

-You can use it for your personal blog but don´t for your shop.
+## Live preview

+<a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/evarioooo/tailwind-blog-template/main/index.html">Live preview on htmlpreview.github.io</a>

 ## Installation